vladoyoung/portfolio/src/content/homepage/index.md

 # About
 about:
   title: "🏗️ Let's **build** something!"
-  description: "My passion for innovation and continuous learning drives me to stay at the forefront of the industry, delivering high-quality solutions that exceed expectations and contribute to the success of every project I undertake."
+  description: "Delivering high-quality solutions that exceed expectations and contribute to the success of every project I undertake.
+From single-page applications to complex multilingual websites."

   button:
     enable: false